3 Challenges in the Construction Tender Process (And How You Can Solve Them)

 3 Top Challenges in the Construction Tender Process (And How You Can Fix Them)

-The tendering process in construction often comes with tight deadlines, leaving estimators with little time to refine their bids.
-Especially when you look at complex projects, estimators are reading through 100s of sheets to grasp notes and summaries within plansets.
-This pressure can lead to rushed estimates, missed scope items, and costly risk blind spots.
-This ultimately lowers the chances of winning a tender.
+The tendering process in construction often comes with tight deadlines, leaving estimators little time to refine bids.
+On complex projects, they read hundreds of sheets to grasp notes and summaries within plan sets.
+Pressure leads to rushed estimates, missed scope items, and risk blind spots.

-Despite all these responsibilities, nearly 50% of their time still goes into just one task.
-Manual takeoffs.
-This skewed bandwidth leaves no room for estimators and contractors to engage with as many vendors as they should.
+Estimators also juggle scope reviews, takeoffs, tender queries, contractor details, estimate reviews, and cost validation.
+Despite that, nearly half of their time still goes into manual takeoffs.
+This skewed bandwidth leaves little room to engage as many vendors as the bid demands.

 Challenge 2: Inaccurate data & lack of transparency

-Solution: Whether an honest miss or a deliberate omission, scope gaps = costly variations.
-Use transmittal documents and checklists to ensure every plan, report, and permit condition is reviewed and acknowledged before awarding the contract.
+Solution: Whether an honest miss or a deliberate omission, scope gaps turn into costly variations.
+Use transmittal documents and checklists so every plan, report, and permit condition is reviewed and acknowledged before award.
+Keep drawings clean and stop scope gaps with accurate quantities.

 Challenge 3: Unqualified tenders on the job